-If your uTorrent is stuck to connecting to peers, it can be a temporary stale download which caused by outdated seeders or trackers.
+If your uTorrent is stuck on connecting to peers, it can be a temporary stale download caused by outdated seeders or trackers.

-2) If it fails to work, close your uTorrent and type %APPDATA% and open the folder.
+2) If it fails to work, close your uTorrent.
+Type %APPDATA% in the File Explorer address bar, and open the folder.
 Then navigate to the uTorrent folder and delete the file named resume.DAT.